MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-client-support-single-sign-on.md

 description: "Office 365 Client App support for single sign-on."
 ---

-# Office 365 Client App Support - Single Sign-On
+# Office 365 Client App Support — Single Sign-On

-Single sign-on (SSO) adds security and convenience when your users sign-on to applications in Azure Active Directory (Azure AD).
+Single sign-on (SSO) adds security and convenience when your users sign on to applications in Azure Active Directory (Azure AD).
 With single sign-on, users sign in once with one account to access domain-joined devices, company resources, software as a service (SaaS) applications, and web applications.

 Learn more about [single sign-on](https://docs.microsoft.com/azure/active-directory/manage-apps/what-is-single-sign-on).